The Impulse Model Press

 For example, partnering with the Press led to stakeholders taking appropriate legal action in the Meghalaya rat-hole mining case.
 Journalists from various media channels communicated public concerns about thousands of unregulated and unmonitored coal mines that India is home to.
 Not only are these mines unsafe to work in, especially for young children, but they also contribute to vast environmental damage in the form of water pollution, destruction of landscapes and endangering living species.
 News articles have also tracked and communicated the state government’s response to addressing the issue.

-Adding to our invaluable partnerships with the Press, media persons can now also get correct information and updates about human trafficking cases, through our Impulse Case Info Centre and ICIC software.
+Adding to our invaluable partnerships with the Press, media persons can now also get correct information and updates about human trafficking cases, through our Impulse Case Management Centre and ICMC software.